ComNets-Bremen/ResourceMonitor/README.md

 Data Format
 -----------

 ResourceMonitor exports the collected data as gzip compressed json.
+The format is described in detail in [DataFormat.md](DataFormat.md).

 Changelog
 ---------

-The changelog is located in [CHANGELOG.md](CHANGELOG.md)
+The changelog is located in [CHANGELOG.md](CHANGELOG.md).

 Contact
 -------